 2. Explosive Vapor Detection Method

 These techniques include electron capture, ion mobility, gas chromatography, etc. There is often a fixed vapor pressure for most of the explosives.
-Most of the explosives are electronegative in nature.
+Most explosives are electronegative in nature.
 While entering the detector, the explosive compound captures a few of the electrons that form the negative ions, which causes a decrease in detector current.

 This decrease in the current can then be identified by sound, light, or by a meter.